 Notable People

-Notable People Contemporary, 1970 3 cited sources
+Notable People Contemporary, 1977 3 cited sources

-Those details are real, but they do not explain why Ellison still matters.
+Those details are factual, but they do not explain why Ellison still matters.
 Wealth alone does not keep a person relevant for half a century in an industry that eats its own legends.
 Ellison stayed consequential because Oracle stayed consequential, and Oracle stayed consequential because he did not let it freeze as a relic of the database era.

-That is the biography worth keeping.
+That is the biography to keep.

 He did not disappear after stepping down as CEO